google-ai-edge/mediapipe/docs/framework_concepts/realtime_streams.md

 ## Propagating timestamp bounds

-Calculators that will be used in realtime graphs need to define output timestamp bounds based on input timestamp bounds in order to allow downstream calculators to be scheduled promptly.
+Calculators that will be used in real-time graphs need to define output timestamp bounds based on input timestamp bounds in order to allow downstream calculators to be scheduled promptly.
 A common pattern is for calculators to output packets with the same timestamps as their input packets.
 In this case, simply outputting a packet on every call to `Calculator::Process` is sufficient to define output timestamp bounds.

 However, calculators are not required to follow this common pattern for output timestamps, they are only required to choose monotonically increasing output